Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### Recommendations:
+...THEY SHOULD BE TIED TO THE INSIGHTS WEVE FOUND- LIST THE PRODUCTS AND GIVE A REASON WHY SO E.G GIVEN THE UPWARD TREND IN ELECTRIC LETTER OPENERS AND BLANK IN THE TECHNOLOGY  CATEGORY CONSIDER RE-ALLOCATING MARKETTING BUDGET FOR THE NEXT 2 YEARS TO FOCUS ON THESE PRODUCTS....NB: what if asked this in an interview(16:01)..can explain it??

  Based on the uncovered insights, the following are actionable recommendations to improve sales performance, optimize resources, and align strategies with consumer behavior:
  - Introduce mid-week or weekend sales and also launching of aggressive marketing campaigns during non-holidays to capitalize on increased consumer spending.